 It was a time when exotic car manufacturers and retailers were recoiling from the impact of a recession and the implementation of an ill-timed federal luxury tax.
 Maserati left the market in 1990 and Alpha Romeo in 1995, leaving Segal with a single brand in his show room.
 Yet, in the last half of the 1990’s, Ferrari was the automobile line to have.
 Pre-sold production runs and long waiting lists at the factory were common throughout the country.
 This trend continues today with waiting lists as long as two years for the current Ferrari product line up.

-Both the Pittsburgh Vintage Grand Prix and everyone at the Cortile is very pleased to welcome the great folks from Algar as a sponsor at the 2014 Cortile!
+Both the Pittsburgh Vintage Grand Prix and everyone at the Cortile is very pleased to welcome the great folks from Ferrari of Philadelphia as a sponsor at the Pittsburgh Vintage Grand Prix's Cortile!

 This is a compilation of articles from a variety of sources and contributors.
 Attrition and sources are always provided at the top and/or the bottom of the posting.